tomasmota/backstage-plugin-pulsar/README.md

-# apache-pulsar
+# backstage pulsar plugin

-Welcome to the apache-pulsar plugin!
+Welcome to the pulsar plugin!

 ## Development setup (WIP)
 - Run pulsar in a container: